 From the time the Kansas Legislature made provisions for “highways,” the state has had quite an elaborate system of roads, most of which ran along section lines.

-The Kansas Legislature of 1855 passed an act prescribing certain regulations concerning territorial roads, and in a number of separate acts provided for no less than 56 territorial roads, prominent among which were the following: Fort Scott to the Missouri line at or near Phillips’ Crossing of the Upper Drywood Creek; from a point opposite St. Joseph, Missouri, to Fort Riley, via Pawnee; from Fort Scott to the Catholic Osage Mission; from Osawkee to Grasshopper Falls; from Leavenworth to M. P. Rively’s store on Salt Creek, via the United States farm; from the Missouri state line through Cofachiqui City, then across the Neosho River and by best route to Fort Atkinson; from the Shawnee Mission Church to Tecumseh; from St. Joseph to Marysville; the Santa Fe Trail between the east line of Kansas and Council Grove; the Santa Fe Road between Fort Atkinson and Bent’s Fort, Colorado; a road from Delaware on the Missouri River to Calhoun on the Kansas River, where it divided, the left fork crossing and terminating at Topeka and the right fork intersecting the military road from Fort Leavenworth to Fort Riley.
+The Kansas Legislature of 1855 passed an act prescribing specific regulations concerning territorial roads, and in a number of separate acts provided for no less than 56 territorial roads, prominent among which were the following: Fort Scott to the Missouri line at or near Phillips’ Crossing of the Upper Drywood Creek; from a point opposite St. Joseph, Missouri, to Fort Riley, via Pawnee; from Fort Scott to the Catholic Osage Mission; from Osawkee to Grasshopper Falls; from Leavenworth to M. P. Rively’s store on Salt Creek, via the United States farm; from the Missouri state line through Cofachiqui City, then across the Neosho River and by best route to Fort Atkinson; from the Shawnee Mission Church to Tecumseh; from St. Joseph to Marysville; the Santa Fe Trail between the east line of Kansas and Council Grove; the Santa Fe Road between Fort Atkinson and Bent’s Fort, Colorado; a road from Delaware on the Missouri River to Calhoun on the Kansas River, where it divided, the left fork crossing and terminating at Topeka and the right fork intersecting the military road from Fort Leavenworth to Fort Riley.

-In 1857, the legislature repealed a portion of the road law of 1855 and provided that roads might be viewed, surveyed, established and returns made at any time within two years from the passage of several acts by which they might be authorized, etc. Thirty-eight territorial roads were provided for by this session, among which was a road from Fort Riley to the Nebraska line; a road from Lecompton to the county seat of Allen County; the military road from Fort Leavenworth to Fort Laramie, Wyoming and the military road from Fort Leavenworth to Fort Riley.
+In 1857, the legislature repealed a portion of the road law of 1855 and provided that roads might be viewed, surveyed, established, and returns made at any time within two years from the passage of several acts by which they might be authorized.
+Thirty-eight territorial roads were provided for by this session, among which was a road from Fort Riley to the Nebraska line; a road from Lecompton to the county seat of Allen County; the military road from Fort Leavenworth to Fort Laramie, Wyoming and the military road from Fort Leavenworth to Fort Riley.

-In 1860 the legislature passed acts of incorporation of the “Denver, Auraria and Colorado Wagon Road Company,” the “Denver City and Beaver Creek Wagon Road and Bridge Company,” and the “Pike’s Peak and South Park Wagon Road Company,” a general law defining the mode of laying out and establishing roads, and an act providing that all section lines in Brown County be declared the center of all public highways.
-This act was the first legislation providing for roads on section lines in Kansas.
+In 1860 the legislature passed acts of incorporation of the “Denver, Auraria, and Colorado Wagon Road Company,” the “Denver City and Beaver Creek Wagon Road and Bridge Company,” and the “Pike’s Peak and South Park Wagon Road Company,” a general law defining the mode of laying out and establishing roads, and an act providing that all section lines in Brown County be declared the center of all public highways.
+This act was the first legislation providing roads on section lines in Kansas.